Cats are worthy of being muses and the famous cat paintings are a witness to it.

 Making The White Cat one of the most famous cat paintings of history.

-We all know by now that Renoir’s subject of the painting was feline and female, forever
+We all know by now that Renoir’s subject of the painting remains feline and female, forever.

 This painting is one of her more famous cat paintings.
 The central idea remains the same for both the portraits, but this one has a hinge of inquisitiveness and indifference attached to it.

-Something took the cat’s attention who instantly alerted the woman too.
+Something took the cat’s attention and instantly alerted the woman too.

 The perfect balance of a curious cat and an indifferent woman is well evident in the painting.

-This is one of the most delicate cat paintings that I have come across.
+This is one of the most delicate cat paintings in history by a fauvist painter.

-Dongen, a fauvists painter, juxtaposed delicate and serene colors to portray an androgynous woman.
+Dongen, juxtaposed delicate and serene colors to portray an androgynous woman.

 The position of the woman tenderly holding the cat against her naked body –isn’t just another scene.